 The process includes core elements of community organizing, facilitated meetings with small groups that later come together, and a connection between dialogue and action.

 Given the impact of racism on our country, our process pays special attention to how structural racism and other inequities affect the issues we address.

 We provide discussion guides, how-to handbooks, trainings, coaching and other resources to help you create a more democratic and inclusive community.
 We invite you to explore the resources on our website and adapt them for the specific needs of your community.
 You are welcome to contact us any time you have a question about using one of the resources on our website.
 If you are interested in organizing a large-scale, community-wide dialogue, we may be able to provide assistance in setting up your program.

-Our Community Assistance Team provides in-depth, ongoing assistance via phone, e-mail, and (at times) field visits throughout the duration of your dialogue to change program.
-We consider a number of factors when deciding which communities will receive this customized assistance.
-We give special consideration to community coalitions that:
+Our Strengthening Democratic Capacity team can provide in-depth, ongoing assistance via phone, e-mail, and (at times) field visits.
+We consider a number of factors when deciding which communities will receive customized assistance, giving special consideration to community coalitions that: